Climate action

 Saving energy and reducing CO₂ emissions are long-standing strategic priorities for Lundbeck.
 Over the past decade, we have made significant achievements in lowering our energy consumption and carbon footprint.
-We are committed to exceeding these achievements through the targeted goals approved by the Science Based Target initiative.
+We are committed to exceeding these achievements through the targets approved by the Science Based Target initiative.

 Our achievements

-We were one of the first Danish companies to have its CO2 reduction target approved by the Science Based Target initiative, a collaboration between the Carbon Disclosure Project (CDP), UN Global Compact (UNGC), World Resources Institute (WRI) and World Wide Fund for Nature (WWF).
+We were one of the first Danish companies to have its climate targets approved by the Science Based Target initiative, a collaboration between the Carbon Disclosure Project (CDP), UN Global Compact (UNGC), World Resources Institute (WRI) and World Wide Fund for Nature (WWF).
 Read more about the Science Based Target Initiative.

-2023 is the 9th consecutive year of achieving a Climate Disclosure Project (CDP) Leadership where Lundbeck scored “A” score and is placed amongst the 353 best-scored companies globally out of more than 21,000 responding companies.
+In the 2025 CDP reporting cycle, Lundbeck achieved an “A” (Leadership) rating for the 11th consecutive year.
+Historically, only a small percentage of companies globally (around 2–4%) receive an A score in CDP assessments.
+You can read more about CDP A-list here.
 The CDP rates the disclosure and management or organizations towards climate change risk.
 Thus, for more than a decade, we have consistently reported annual reduction in both energy consumption and CO₂ emissions.

-Read about our sustainability actions in our most recent Sustainability Report.
+Read about our sustainability actions in our most recent annual report available under ESG Commitments and Principles.

 Our climate commitment